samuelmbp/CV/README.md

 - Coded with high attention to detail by following principles such as TDD, SOLID, OOP, and MVC design patterns to create clear and high-quality code
 - Collaborated and communicated effectively with the team using agile methodologies when working in teams of 4-6 people to produce full-stack web applications
-- Took ownership of my own learning and time management to fully cover a vast material during the 16 weeks of Bootcamp.
+- Took ownership of my own learning and time management to fully cover a vast material during the 16 weeks of Bootcamp
 - Assisted fellow team members during stand-ups and pair programming
 - Demonstrated leadership skills during daily stand-ups when working on group projects
 - Received and gave feedback using code reviews during group projects and pair programming
-- Solved and researched a variety of problems during weekly projects and weekend challenges.
+- Solved and researched a variety of problems during weekly projects and weekend challenges

 ### Additional Technical Courses and Certificates